top of page

 BIOGRAPHY

-In 2019, NYC jazz saxophonist and composer Alex Weitz won second place in the prestigious Michael Brecker International Saxophone Competition.
+In 2019, NYC jazz saxophonist and composer Alex Weitz won second place in the Michael Brecker International Saxophone Competition.
 In 2019 and 2021 he was the recipient of an ASCAP Herb Albert Composer Award.

 Alex’s performances are known for his exciting, memorable original compositions, strong group dynamic, and creative reinterpretations of standards.
-In addition to performing and composing, Alex is also active as an educator and has served on the faculty at the Miami Conservatory of Music, Young Musicians Unite, and Jazz Empowers.

 Since September 2020, he has been producing and broadcasting the video for the popular jazz live stream “Live at Emmet’s Place.”